Rhode Island Counseling License Requirements

 How to Become a Counselor in Rhode Island

 In Rhode Island, prospective counselors generally must have a master’s degree in the area of counseling specialization.
 There are several counseling schools in Rhode Island that offer programs to meet this requirement, though out-of-state schools may also offer appropriate preparation programs.
 Some licensure processes may also require candidates to meet specific coursework, experience, and exam requirements.
+If you already hold a license in another state and are looking to practice in Rhode Island, visit our Counseling License Reciprocity Guide.

 1. Choose an area of counseling specialization.